iam-veeramalla/Jenkins-Zero-To-Hero/README.md

 # Maven Pipeline Plugin
 Not needed as Maven in part of the Docker image.
 If Maven wasn't part of the image we'd need to install the plugin here in Jenkins then.
+We can create our own images with Maven in it.
+Currently we're using the one Abhishek provided.
+To see the image stored at Docker Hub see the jenkinsFile.